 Please log out of Facebook after each visit by opening Account menu on the top right (the cogwheel icon) and clicking the Log Out command!

-Use Lists to limit people's access to any item (such as Status, Photo, Video, etc).
+Use Lists to limit people's access to any item (such as status updates, photos, videos, etc).
 Lists are also good for quick filtering of updates from certain groups of friends.

 Facebook has added some built-in lists - Close Friends, Acquaintances, Family, Restricted - to make the categorization easier: